 Loving and Teaching Eliminates Fear and Feelings of Worthlessness in Children

-What we’re doing with our kids to help them with their confidence IS NOT WORKING.
-Loving and teaching them does.
+What we’re doing with our kids with their confidence IS NOT WORKING.

 Rarely is it too late to change whatever unproductive behaviors you’re dealing with, not if you’re really willing to learn and to apply these principles to the interactions with your child.
 I can promise you, learning how to be a parent is WORTH IT.